thebaldgeek/thebaldgeek.github.io/vhf-acars.md

 So, a full setup might consist of 2 x ACARS SDR and 1 x VDL2 SDR.

 ## Hardware BOM (Bill of materials)
 * 1 x Antenna.
 There are some options here.
+ACARS/VDL is from around 130Mhz to 136Mhz.
+(If you want to listen to ATC, take that requirement into consideration as well).
-Some have used an old ham 2m antenna, others a 'scanner' antenna.
+Some have used an old ham 2m antenna, others a VHF 'scanner' antenna.
 Ovoid a discone, they are very low gain.
 If you want the best, then the [PDP ACARS](https://dpdproductions.com/collections/aviation-base-mobile-antennas/products/acars-vertical-outdoor-base-antenna) antenna is the one to get.
+These are well reviewed (I have not tried them): https://vinnant.sk/store/product/scanner-dual-airband
+Another option (I hear good things about but not tried) is: https://www.sirioantenne.it/en/products/vhf
 Here is an example of what NOT to buy.
 This airband antenna is BROKEN!
+[Amazon](https://www.amazon.com/dp/B07XNKX18D?ref_=cm_sw_r_ud_dp_QW7K7EJXCSYNG1BKXQTY)
-[Amazon](https://www.amazon.com/dp/B07XNKX18D?ref_=cm_sw_r_ud_dp_QW7K7EJXCSYNG1BKXQTY) Note that you can NOT use your existing ADSB one, the frequencies are not even close.
+Note that you can NOT use your existing ADSB one, the frequencies are not even close.
 * 1 x coax cable, length for your installation.
 The good thing here is the frequency of ACARS is much lower than ADSB, so the coax loss is much lower.
 A good starter is [RG-8x](https://www.amazon.com/s?k=rg-8x&crid=3QO4RHETIF7KL&sprefix=rg-%2Caps%2C212&ref=nb_sb_ss_ts-doa-p_7_3), a bit more harder to work with is [RG-213](https://www.amazon.com/s?k=rg-213&crid=2LGFNZMSJ9TVW&sprefix=rg-213%2Caps%2C126&ref=nb_sb_noss_1).
 ADSBExchange sell a range of coax cable types and lengths [Store](https://store.adsbexchange.com/collections/all)
  Since its receive only, you can use good quality 75 ohm cable if you like [Amazon](https://www.amazon.com/s?k=75+ohm+outdoor+coax+cable&ref=nb_sb_noss)
 * 1 x SMA splitter.
 You will need to split your antenna into 2 (or 3) SDRs if you plan to run both ACARS and VDL.
 [Amazon](https://www.amazon.com/Bingfu-Antenna-Splitter-Cellular-Amplifier/dp/B07STYNB6V/) This will get you started, if you need to split further, just look for the right combo of SMA male/female.
 * 1 or 2 or 3 x SDR.
 [RTLSDRv3](https://www.amazon.com/RTL-SDR-Blog-RTL2832U-Software-Defined/dp/B0129EBDS2/) or you can go for the [Orange ADSBEx](https://store.adsbexchange.com/products/adsbexchange-com-orange-r860-rtl2832u-0-5-ppm-tcxo-sdr-w-amp).
-Do NOT use the blue dongles, they are filtered for ADSB and will not work on VHF-ACARS.
+Do NOT use the blue dongles, they are filtered for 1090Mhz ADSB and will not work on VHF-ACARS.
  * 1 x Raspbery Pi.
 You can use your existing ADSB Pi (Check the CPU load first), or put in a new Pi.
  * 1 x [USB Powered Hub](https://www.amazon.com/Anker-7-Port-Adapter-Charging-iPhone/dp/B014ZQ07NE/).
 If you end up using 3 ACARS dongles and your ADSB dongle (and perhaps a 978 dongle) on the same Pi, you will for sure need to run a powered hub.